-THE PLAGUE IN COSENZA - LA VIRGIN DEL PILAR
+THE PLAGUE IN COSENZA - THE VIRGIN OF THE PILLAR

 Location: Piazza Piccola